 Seabury middle school's program is founded on the belief that intellectually advanced students learn and grow most deeply when they are engaged in projects that are relevant, engaging, challenging and meaningful.
 Working in collaboration, not only with other middle school students, but with community organizations and local experts, our students have the opportunity to develop leadership skills, participate in community service, and engage in rigorous studies that truly make a difference in their own lives and in their community.
 During the middle school years, when students are beginning to develop their sense of themselves in the world, our middle school gives highly capable students the opportunity to learn, lead and serve in ways that are not possible in traditional school programs.

 Our middle schoolers use the downtown Tacoma Main Library as well as their laptop computers to access information resources.
-Students use the Tacoma Center Y for formal physical education activities.
-Their art teacher is a working Tacoma artist and art experiences include museum visits, but also hands-on experiences such as creating their own piece at a local glass artist's studio.
+Their art teacher is a working Tacoma artist and art experiences include museum visits.

 Three year rotation – three overarching concepts

 A student who makes the complete journey through Seabury middle school – sixth, seventh and eighth grade – has the opportunity to experience the rich curriculum contained within these three concepts, and three major trips.

 Year One – Concept: Home

 As part of their eighth grade year, Seabury middle schoolers complete a Capstone Project, which requires them to pick a subject of interest, research that subject in depth and complete a community service project around that subject.